 Supporting Local Pantries

-In 2022, the program provided 2,150 bags of food, with an estimated value of $43,000, to 13 pantries.
+In 2025, the program provided 31,000 of food, with an estimated value of $53,000, to 17 pantries.

-Some of the Pantries We Serve:
+The Pantries We Serve:

 Freedom House Recovery Center – offers treatment for children and adults with behavioral disorders or mental illness, and for those struggling with substance abuse